-Included in Land and Buildings is land amounting to £1,025,000 which is not depreciated and which includes land amounting to £225,000 leased to Liberty Living Limited.
-Included within Musical Instruments are string instruments amounting to £3,743,004.
+Included in Land and Buildings is land amounting to £1,025,000 which is not depreciated and which includes land amounting to £225,000 leased to Liberty Living Investments Nominee 1 Limited owned by Unite Students Group.
+Included within Musical Instruments are string instruments amounting to £3,837,839.